 It is made using leaves from a shrub called Aspalathus linearis, usually grown on the western coast of South Africa (1).

-Rooibos is a herbal tea and is not related to green or black tea.
+Rooibos is a herbal tea and is not related to black or green tea.

 Traditional rooibos is created by fermenting the leaves, which turns them a red-brown color.